VIDA-NYU/reprozip/docs/source/unpacking-use.rst

 where the experiment was packed) and the current one (i.e.: the environment where the experiment is to be unpacked).
+This helps users understand
+the differences between the environments in order to provide a better guidance in choosing the most appropriate unpacker.

 Last, the section *Unpackers* shows which of the installed *reprounzip* unpackers